 In order to uncover this hidden user base, Pep Boys has leveraged Yext’s Instagram Monitoring feature, which solves this search limitation issue.
 It integrated Instagram into its social media customer engagement program, which is aimed at tracking and responding to relevant brand and non-brand posts or content across active social networks to increase total followers and engagement.
-Pep Boys tracks more than 15,000 branded searches across social platforms, including Facebook and Twitter.
 In addition to the content that users post with branded hashtags and @mentions, Yext pulls in user-generated content that is geo-tagged at Pep Boys store locations, even if the user does not include a hashtag.

 “Thanks to Yext, Pep Boys can now see all user-generated content tagged at any of our 800 locations in a single, searchable feed and reply to them directly— without ever leaving the Yext dashboard,” says Emily Smith, Online Marketing Manager.
 “We also leverage Yext’s real-time tracking and response capabilities to respond immediately to customers who have urgent questions and concerns, or who were less than satisfied with their brand experience,” Smith explains.
 “Car maintenance purchases are often considered grudge purchases, so our connecting with customers in a timely manner means that we can improve their experience and convert many into satisfied customers.”

-To date, Pep Boys has tracked over 6,400 Instagram posts in real-time in the Yext platform.
+With Yext, Pep Boys has tracked over 9,300 Instagram posts in real-time and has received over 60,000 Facebook ‘Were Here’ Check-ins.
 The most popular hashtags include #pepboys as well as unbranded but location-tagged hashtags #carshow and #ClassicCars.
 Instagram monitoring helps identify influencers who post quality content, to educate and encourage these users to be brand ambassadors.
 Pep Boys also uses Yext to engage with its own employees who tag photos at work and often appreciate receiving attention from their company.

 “By leveraging Yext to improve our social media presence in general, we are able to attract the attention of new users who have not interacted with our brand before and thereby grow our customer audience,” says Silva.